-Expectation: A Hull High School Student will present information and ideas fluently and comfortably before an audience.
+$\underline{\textbf{Expectation:}} \ \textbf{A} \ \textbf{Hull High School Student will present information and ideas fluently and comfortably before an audience.}$

-Exceeds Expectations Meets Expectations Approaches Does Not Meet Expectations Expectations Organization Student's presentation Student's presentation Student's has a clear focus with lacks a clear focus.
-There presentation has no minimal inconsistencies. is a limited focus or organized in a fluent and underdeveloped organization.
-There framework for introduction and is no introduction, organization. conclusion. conclusion or multiple audiences transitions evident.
+Exceeds Expectations Meets Expectations Approaches Does Not Meet Expectations Expectations Student's presentation Student's presentation Student's has a clear focus with lacks a clear focus.
+There presentation has no is a limited focus or organized in a fluent and There is evidence of a organization.
+There coherent manner that is framework for introduction and is no introduction, easily understandable to organization. conclusion or multiple audiences 1 transitions evident.
 Content Student demonstrates a Student demonstrates Student demonstrates a Student demonstrates full understanding of the understanding of the limited understanding of little to no topic. topic. the topic. understanding of the The information The information The information topic. presented clearly relates presented relates to the presented partially relates to the main topic.
 It main topic.
 It provides to the main topic.
 No presented has little or includes several one to two supporting details or examples are nothing to do with supporting details and/or details or examples. given. the main topic. examples.
-Delivery The student's stance is The student's stance is The student's stance is Gestures are not consistently controlled, mostly controlled, with somewhat controlled, used or not visible. without distracting minimal distracting with some distracting The student does not movements Gestures are movements Gestures 1 consistently effective are mostly visible, and somewhat uses a variety The student does not and varied.
+Delivery The student's stance is The student's stance is The student's stance is Gestures are not consistently controlled, mostly controlled, with somewhat controlled, used or not visible. without distracting minimal distracting with some distracting The student does not movements Gestures are movements Gestures movements.
+The student consistently effective are mostly visible, and somewhat uses a variety The student does not and varied.
 The student effectively used for of facial expressions and consistently uses a emphasis, and varied. somewhat maintains eye with the audience variety of facial The student mostly uses contact with the expressions and a variety of facial audience.
-Gestures are maintains eye contact with the audience. expressions and mostly somewhat visible, and maintains eye contact with the audience somewhat effectively Student is consistently with the audience used for emphasis, and audible and articulate. varied.
-Visual Aids/Technology Intonation is varied.
-Student's visuals and/or Student's visuals and/or Student's visuals and/or Student's visuals v Isual Alus/ Technology application of technology technology are superb in are satisfactory in their are basic in their content, technology are their content, creativity content, creativity and creativity and style, inappropriate in their and style.
-They somewhat contributing to significantly contribute presentation. the presentation. and style, and/or do to the presentation. presentation. the presentation. not contribute to the to the presentation. presentation.
-1 presentation.
+Gestures are maintains eye contact expressions and mostly somewhat visible, and with the audience. maintains eye contact somewhat effectively Student is consistently with the audience used for emphasis, and audible and articulate. varied.
+Intonation is varied.
+Visual Aids/Technology Student's visuals and/or Student's visuals and/or Student's visuals and/or Student's visuals application of technology technology are superb in are satisfactory in their are basic in their content, their content, creativity content, creativity and creativity and style, inappropriate in their and style.
+They somewhat contributing to significantly contribute presentation. the presentation. and style, and/or do to the presentation. not contribute to the presentation.

-HULL HIGH SCHOOL PROBLEM SOLVING RUBRIC
+HULL HIGH SCHOOLPROBLEM SOLVING RUBRIC